 Creativity in humans needs to be interpreted differently to machines.
 Humans § 12.3 and machines differ in many ways, we have different 'brains/memory', 'thinking processes/software' and 'bodies/hardware'.
-Too often creative output by machines is judged as we would a human's.
+Too often creative output by machines is judged as we would a humans.

 Computers which are truly artificially intelligent might be capable of true artificial creativity.
 Until then they are (philosophical) zombie robots: machines that behave like humans but aren't conscious.
 The only alternative is to see any computer creativity as a direct or indirect expression of human creativity using digital means and evaluate it as such.
 AMC is neither machine creativity nor human creativity-it is both.
 By acknowledging the undeniable link between computer creativity and its human influence (the machine is just a tool for the human) we enter a new realm of thought.
 How is AMC defined and evaluated?
-This thesis addresses this issue.
+This thesis address this issue.

-- 1. a practical demonstration of AMC - 2. a theoretical framework to help interpret and evaluate products of AMC - § 10 The outcome of step (1) is presented as a website-pata.physics.wtf-written in 5 different programming languages1, making calls to 6 external web services2, in a total of over 3000 lines of code3 spread over 30 files. - The main purpose of the system above is to demonstrate the three creative patalgorithms in the context of exploratory Information Retrieval (IR).
+- 1. a practical demonstration of AMC - 2. a theoretical framework to help interpret and evaluate products of $\underline{\mathsf{AMC}}$ - § 10 The outcome of step (1) is presented as a website-pata.physics.wtf-written in 5 different programming languages, making calls to 6 external web services, in a total of over 3000 lines of code spread over 30 files. - § 10.2 The main purpose of the system above is to demonstrate the three creative patalgorithms in the context of exploratory Information Retrieval (IR).
 A browsing rather than a search engine, it presents results in various formats such as sonnets and golden spirals.
-The system partially automates the creative process, generating results on demand, which allows users to focus on their own personal artistic evaluation rather than production. - § 2 Immediate inspirations come from fictional character Doctor Faustroll created by French absurdist and 'father' of pataphysics Alfred Jarry (1996), the fantastic taxonomy of the Celestial Emporium of Benevolent Knowledge by magical realist Jorge Luis Borges (2000) and A Hundred Thousand Billion Poems by pataphysician and Oulipo co-founder Raymond Queneau (1961), amongst others. - To address step (2) above, I explored the problem of objective evaluation and interpretation of subjective creativity specifically in regards to AMC.
-I have argued that the most appropriate way to approach this is by looking at five objective constraints (person, process, product, place, purpose) and seven subjective criteria (novelty, value, quality, purpose, spatial, temporal, ephemeral) holistically and by understanding that humour and art 'lie in the ear and eye of the beholder'. - § 9.2.3 This resulted in an interpretation framework visualised as an evaluation matrix (5 constraints x 7 criteria) which can be used to qualitatively and/or quantitatively measure the creativity of a given AMC artefact: - 1. a set of scales that can be used to approximate a 'rating' for the creative § 9.2.1 value of an artefact, - § 9.2.2 2. a set of criteria to be considered using the scales above,
+The system partially automates the creative process, generating results on demand, which allows users to focus on their own personal artistic evaluation rather than production. - § 2 Immediate inspirations come from fictional character Doctor Faustroll created by french absurdist and 'father' of pataphysics Alfred Jarry (1996), the fantastic taxonomy of the Celestial Emporium of Benevolent Knowledge by magical realist Jorge Luis Borges (2000) and A Hundred Thousand Billion Poems by pataphysician and Oulipo co-founder Raymond Queneau (1961), amongst others. - § 9 To address step (2) above, I explored the problem of objective evaluation and interpretation of subjective creativity specifically in regards to AMC.
+I have argued that the most appropriate way to approach this is by looking at five objective constraints (person, process, product, place, purpose) and seven subjective criteria (novelty, value, quality, purpose, spatial, temporal, ephemeral) holistically and by understanding that humour and art 'lie in the ear and eye of the beholder'. - § 9.2.3This resulted in an interpretation framework visualised as an evaluation matrix (5 constraints x 7 criteria) which can be used to qualitatively and/or quantitatively measure the creativity of a given AMC artefact: - § 9.2.1§ 9.2.21. a set of scales that can be used to approximate a 'rating' for the creative value of an artefact, - $\frac{9}{8}$ 9.2.3 2. a set of criteria to be considered using the scales above, - 3. a combined framework for evaluation.

-1Python, HTML, CSS, Jinja, JavaScript
+&lt;sup>1Python, Hypertext Markup Language (HTML), CSS, Jinja, JavaScript

-2Microsoft Translate, WordNet, Bing, Getty, Flickr and YouTube
+&lt;sup>2Microsoft Translate, WordNet, Bing, Getty, Flickr and YouTube

-$^{^32864}$ lines of code, 489 lines of comments - as of 08 Dec 2015
+$^32864$ lines of code, 489 lines of comments - as of 08 Dec 2015